LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

 If the Downloads directory contained a file, ``myFile.txt``, you could refer to it in commands as ``Downloads\myFile.txt`` or  ``Downloads/myFile.txt`` on a Mac.

-Referring to files in the curent directory just by their plain file name is actually an example of using relative paths.
+Referring to files in the current directory just by their plain file name is actually an example of using relative paths.

 With relative paths, you sometimes want to move up the directory hierarchy:  ..